-Employee Retention Credit: Here’s What You Need to Know
+Employee Retention Credit 2021 Eligibility: Here’s What You Need to Know

-In order for your business to qualify, you have to be considered a qualified employer.
-Qualified employers have two ways to qualify for this credit.
-The rules are different in 2020 and 2021.
+In order for your business to qualify for the ERC, you have to be considered a qualified employer, in which there are two ways to qualify, however, the requirements vary from 2020 to 2021.

 In 2020, you may qualify by showing that you experienced a decrease in sales of more than 50% in any one calendar quarter when compared to the same quarter of 2019 (See chart below for details).
 Or you were either fully or partially shut down due to a mandatory order from a Federal, state, or local government agency, and not due to voluntary reasons.